-Manipur: Fresh gunfights reported in Imphal valley
+Manipur: Fresh gunfights reported across state

 Also read: Ajay Kumar Bhalla appointed new Governor of Manipur

-On Wednesday, another gunfight happened around 7 am at Sinam village in the Khundrakpam Assembly constituency, Imphal East.
+Another gunfight happened around 7 am on Wednesday at Sinam village in the Khundrakpam Assembly constituency, Imphal East.

-However, there were no reports of any casualties during the incidents.
+However, there were no reports of any casualties during the incidents. of the incidents.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!